SickChill/SickChill.Wiki/Remaining-settings-explained.md

 ![mass-update-1](images/mass-update-1.png)

-The screens shows you an overview of your shows and what settings they use/have set.
+The screen shows you an overview of your shows and what settings they use/have set.
-Here you can mainly start processes concerning your shows, like removing or starting a subtitle search. :
+Here you can mainly start processes concerning your shows, like removing or starting a subtitle search :

 `update`
 Forces a full update of your shows data from the indexer.
 Replaces the old data in the database.
 Can be helpful in case you have problems with air dates, metadata etc.